yukisho/RPBot9000/README.md

 #### Twitch:
 The bot will never say anything in a Twitch channel.
 It will only listen for ban events then report them in Discord.

+## Support
+To get support on this code, please contact me via Discord at Gravvy#9440